 - Is it worth it to you to buy the proper tools?
 You need a bench, a bench-vise, a Castle Nut tool, a Torque Wrench, Vise Blocks, numerous Star and Allen bits, pin punches, a good hammer, and some heavy-duty grease.
 If you'll only build one, that's a lot of expense for just one rifle.

 - Do you know enough of the parts and how they fit together to be able to purchase them all and fit them together?
-You can buy parts kits and watch Youtube videos, but it will take hours to digest all the info you need.
+You can buy parts kits and watch online videos, but it will take hours to digest all the info you need.

 - Do you know what you want from your gun or how each material or design effects the performance of the gun?
 Hint: the internet is full of clowns with no clue who speak from ignorance, simply parroting what they read on another forum.